jamesthompson02/angular-notes/notes.md

 ## What are the four files generally created by the CLI when creating a Component?

-<name-of-component>.component.html
+name-of-component.component.html

-<name-of-component>.component.scss
+name-of-component.component.scss

-<name-of-component>.component.spec.ts
+name-of-component.component.spec.ts

-<name-of-component>.component.ts
+name-of-component.component.ts

 ## What are Angular Modules?

-** Note: since Angular 14 standalone components have been part of the Angular ecosystem.
+**Note: since Angular 14 standalone components have been part of the Angular ecosystem.
 These are intended to replace the purpose of ngModule.
-Nonetheless, it’s worth knowing what Angular modules do and how they fit into the Angular architecture. **
+Nonetheless, it’s worth knowing what Angular modules do and how they fit into the Angular architecture.**

 ## @NgModule()